akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

 (e.g by replaying network traffic).

 @@@ div { .group-scala }
-On the server-side the stand-alone HTTP layer forms a `BidiFlow` that is defined like this:
+On the server-side the stand-alone HTTP layer forms a @unidoc[BidiFlow] that is defined like this:

 @@snip [Http.scala]($akka-http$/akka-http-core/src/main/scala/akka/http/scaladsl/Http.scala) { #server-layer }